dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 Now that we have full end-to-end model, we can run the same model on a web server or create an android app.

-Stay tuned for more updates as the project progresses!

 <span class='orange'>Happy Learning!</span>